sprouted quinoa tabbouleh with lemon-zested chickpeas

 P1070041

-How to make use of all this abundance in my gracious garden?
+How can I make use of all this abundance in my gracious garden?

 Mint, parsley, coriander, beans, zucchini, celery and cucumbers = tabbouleh